|

 "It's just a target I've set myself."

-"Well, in that case you'd better get a move on."
+"Well, in that case you'd better get a move on," said his father.

 "Really dad?"